Research Papers and Books

 Find me at:

-• Google Scholar should list all papers (and keep track of citations… 4000+ since October 2020 😊).
+• Google Scholar lists all papers (and keeps track of citations… 4000+ since October 2020 and 6393 on August 31, 2025 😊).

 • I occasionally update ResearchGate, and some papers are available for download that way too.
 I do respond to “send paper” requests, typically every few months.